Summer Program FAQs

 Summer at Parker Course Offerings

-Due to the short duration of the Summer program, classes will not be prorated.
-There are no refunds for absences.
+Due to the short duration of the Summer program, courses and tracks will not be prorated.

 What are the behavior expectations?

-The Parker Summer Program reserves the right to dismiss at any time, any student whose deportment or conduct is deemed inappropriate, unsafe and/or counter to the virtual classroom experience or to the goals of the Summer Program.
+The Parker Summer Program reserves the right to dismiss at any time, any student whose deportment or conduct is deemed inappropriate, unsafe, and/or counters the classroom experience or to the goals of the Summer Program.
 Under no circumstances will bullying or hazing be tolerated.
-In the instance of a dismissal (or a student withdrawal once classes have begun), no refund of tuition will be issued.
+In the instance of dismissal (or a student withdrawal once classes have begun), no refund of tuition will be issued.

 Do you offer “for academic credit” classes?
 What is the attendance policy?